GiulsLu/Sinkhorn-Barycenters/readme.md

 <img align='left' style='' src="https://giulslu.github.io/Sinkhorn-Barycenters/git_data/git_images/gauss2.png" width="20%">
 </p>

 We compute the barycenter of 5 Gaussian distributions with mean and covariance matrix randomly generated.
 We apply to empirical measures obtained by sampling n = 500 points from each one.
-Since the (Wasserstein) barycenter of Gaussian distributions can be estimated accurately (see [(Agueh and Carlier 2011)](https://www.ceremade.dauphine.fr/~carlier/AC_bary_Aug11_10.pdf)), in the figure we report both the output of the proposed algorithm (as a scatter plot) and the true Wasserstein barycenter (as level sets of its density).
+Since the (Wasserstein) barycenter of Gaussian distributions can be estimated accurately [(Cuturi and Doucet 2014)](https://arxiv.org/pdf/1310.4375.pdf) (see [(Agueh and Carlier 2011)](https://www.ceremade.dauphine.fr/~carlier/AC_bary_Aug11_10.pdf)), in the figure we report both the output of the proposed algorithm (as a scatter plot) and the true Wasserstein barycenter (as level sets of its density).
 We observe that our estimator recovers both the mean and covariance of the target barycenter.